mauriciopoppe/blog/doc/interactive-computer-graphics-graph-spec.md

 ## Steps

-- Row: `padding: 5px 8px`, `border-radius: 6px`, `background: var(--grey-dark)`, `border: 1px solid var(--ring-border)`.
-Step rows are passive status cards: no pointer cursor, no hover affordance, default cursor.
+- Row: `padding: 5px 8px`, `border-radius: 6px`, `background: var(--grey-dark)`.
+Step rows are passive status cards: borderless, no pointer cursor, no hover affordance, default cursor.
 Interaction with the pipeline happens through the playback buttons, not the rows themselves
 - Row content stacks in two lines: the step name (`0.6875rem` semibold sans) on top, the step description (`0.75rem` serif, `leading-tight`) below.
 Do not force name and description onto one line
 - Next pending step (active): `border-color: rgba(var(--primary), 0.6)`, `background: rgba(var(--primary), 0.08)`.
 No hover strengthening because the row is not interactive
 - Completed step: `opacity: 0.55`, `pointer-events: none`, with a check mark in the badge